ryanartecona/ryanartecona.github.io/site/post/2015/05/21/refactoring-in-ruby-in-haskell.md

 Recently, my team at work read the first few chapters of [*Refactoring:
 Ruby
 Edition*](http://www.amazon.com/Refactoring-Edition-Addison-Wesley-Professional-Series/dp/0321984137),
-a 2009 translation by Jay Fields and Shane Harvie of Martin Fowler's [*Refactoring*](http://www.amazon.com/Refactoring-Improving-Design-Existing-Code/dp/0201485672) from 1999.
+a 2009 translation by Jay Fields and Shane Harvie of Martin Fowler’s [*Refactoring*](http://www.amazon.com/Refactoring-Improving-Design-Existing-Code/dp/0201485672) from 1999.

-The book's first chapter takes the reader through a refactoring of a small example program, with incremental code changes and their motivations explained along the way.
+The book’s first chapter takes the reader through a refactoring of a small example program, with incremental code changes and their motivations explained along the way.
 The chapter is presumably meant to give the reader a taste of what the authors consider a well-managed refactoring session.

-Of the chapters we read, except for a handful of points, I don't have a strong positive or negative opinion on the authors' arguments and insights, (given the book's context).
+Of the chapters we read, except for a handful of points, I don’t have a strong positive or negative opinion on the authors’ arguments and insights, (given the book’s context).
 The dominant frustration I *did* have while reading the chapters was from the staggering proportion of considerations that would have been obviated by an expressive static type system.